Digital Marketing Agency | SEO, Paid Social & PPC

 Windows 11 Version 22H2 Start Menu

-Microsoft introduced a brand-new design for the Start menu with the first version of Windows 11, which had been rebuilt from the ground up with simplicity in mind.
 Microsoft has added a couple of notable updates to Windows 11 version 22H2 that improve the customizability of the pinned apps area.
 Users can now create app folders and resize pinned apps to display one more or one fewer row.

 Creating app folders is as simple as dragging one app icon over another, waiting a few seconds, and then letting go to make the folder.
 Users can then rename the folder, reorganize apps within it, and move it around in the pinned area of the Start menu.
 It’s a simple, clean experience that does the job and contributes significantly to making your Start menu feel less cluttered.

 The ability to resize the pinned area is also an excellent addition, though we wish it were more fluid.
-Currently, resizing the pinned area in Start necessitates going into Settings, then choosing between showing one more row of pinned icons or one fewer row.
+Currently, resizing the pinned area in Start necessitates going into Settings, and then choosing between showing one more row of pinned icons or one fewer row.
 Choosing either will also reduce or increase the Recommended feed that sits beneath the pinned area.

 This means that only the elements within the Start menu are resized, not the entire menu.
 Furthermore, unlike in Windows 10, users cannot simply drag the edges of the Start menu to resize it, which is a little annoying.

-You may also like Best Windows 11 themes and Skins
+You may also like: Best Windows 11 themes and Skins

 The Snap Assist